 - 2 Isildur is slain at the Gladden Fields and the One Ring is lost in the Anduin. - 1100 The Wise discover that an evil power has made a stronghold of Dol Guldur.
-It is thought to be one of the Nazgul, but in fact it is Sauron. - 1300 The Nazgul reappear in Middle Earth.
+It is thought to be one of the Nazgul, but in fact it is Sauron.

+1300 - The Nazgul reappear in Middle Earth.
 The Witch King, Chief of the Nazgul establishes Angmar in the north.

-- 1601 The Shire is established. - 1974 The end of the North Kingdom.
-The Witch King overruns Arnor and takes the capital at Fornost. - 1975 The Witch King is defeated by an army sent from Gondor.
-He disappears. - 2463 The White Council is formed.
-Deagol finds the One Ring and is murdered by Smeagol. - 2470 Smeagol-Gollum hides under the Misty Mountains. - 2510 Eorl rides to the aid of Cirion and Gondor in the Battle of the Field of Celebrant.
-The Rohirrim swear the Oath of Eorl and settle in Rohan. - 2759 Saruman takes up residence in Isengard. - 2851 The White Council meets and Gandalf urges an attack on the evil fortress of Dol-Guldur, fearing it is the new residence of Sauron.
-Saruman rejects the idea, secretly searching for the One Ring. - 2890 Bilbo Baggins born in the Shire. - 2931 Aragorn, son of Arathorn II, born. - 2933 Elrond adopts Aragorn after Aragorn's parents are killed. - 2941 The White Council meets again and agrees on an attack of Dol-Guldur.
+1601 - The Shire is established.
+1974 - The end of the North Kingdom.
+The Witch Kings dia Cath overruns Arnor and takes the capital at Fornost.
+1975 - The Witch King is defeated by an army sent from 124/26/20 Gondor.
+He disappears.
+2463 - The White Council is formed.
+Deagol finds the One Ring Land Street and is murdered by Smeagol.
+2470 - Smeagol-Gollum bides under the Misty Mountains.
+2510 - Eorl rides to the aid of Cirion and Gondor in the Battle of the Field of Celebrant.
+The Robirrim swear the Oath of Eorl and settle in Roban.
+2759 - Saruman takes up residence in Isengard.
+2851 - The White Council meets and Gandalf urges an attack She she d on the evil fortress of Dol-Guldur, fearing it is the new residence of Sauron.
+Saruman rejects the idea, secretly searching for the One Ring.
+2890 - Bilbo Baggins born in the Shire.
+2931 - Aragorn, son of Arathorn II, born.
+2933 - Elrond adopts Aragorn after Aragorn's parents are and the second killed.
+2941 - The White Council meets again and agrees on an attack of Dol-Guldur.
 Sauron retreats.
-Bilbo Baggins finds the One Ring on his journey with the dwarves. - 2942 Bilbo returns to the Shire with the One Ring.
-Sauron enters Mordor in secret. - 2948 Theoden, son of Thengel (King of Rohan), born. - 2951 Sauron declares himself openly and gathers power in Mordor.
-Aragorn learns he is the descendent of Isildur. - 2953 The White Council meets again, for the last time.
+Bilbo Baggins finds the One Ring on this journey with the dwarves.
+2942 - Bilbo returns to the Shire with the One Ring.
+Sauron enters Mordor in secret.
+2948 - Theoden, son of Thengel (King of Roban), born.
+2951 - Sauron declares himself openly and gathers power in Mordor.
+Aragorn learns he is the descendant of Isildur.
+2953 - The White Council meets again, for the last time.
 Saruman begins to fortify Isengard.
-He becomes jealous and afraid of Gandalf, thinking he knows where the One Ring is. - 2968 Frodo Baggins is born in the Shire.

-- 2980 Theoden becomes King of Rohan. - 3000 Saruman uses the Palantir and becomes ensnared by Sauron. - 3001 Gandalf suspects Bilbo has found the One Ring.
+He becomes jealous and afraid of Gandalf, thinking be knows where the One Ring is.
+2968 - Frodo Baggins is born in the Shire.
+2980 - Theoden becomes King of Roban.
+3000 - Saruman uses the Palantir and becomes ensnared by Sauron.
+3001 - Gandalf suspects Bilbo has found the One Ring.
+Jan 2000 Boto Journa the One Ring.